 Boys and Girls Club of Kauai - a video by David Marsh

 I usually work on my own, deploying 1 or 2 cameras, recording the audio myself.
-If you want drone shots (they add cinematic dimension) or steadicam/ gimbal for sweeping shots (also cinematic) a second videographer/ gimbal operator / licensed drone pilot need to be brought on board, too.
+If you want drone shots (they add cinematic dimension) or steadicam/ gimbal for sweeping shots (also cinematic) a second videographer/ gimbal operator / licensed drone pilot needs to be brought on board, too.

 OPTIONAL ADD ON